glatard/one-voxel/README.md

 - [ ] measure output variance.

-- [ ] update bootstrap to measure convergence.
+- [ ] update bootstrap to measure convergence as the stability of the estimated result.

 * The magnitude of the noised used in the sampling process is a given of the process.
 The pipeline is robustified at a particular scale,